ietf-gitwg/using-github/draft-ietf-git-using-github.md

 can be closed using a special marker in a commit message.

-When deciding to use GitHub, Working Group Chairs MUST decide how the GitHub issue tracker are used.
+When deciding to use GitHub, Working Group Chairs MUST decide how the GitHub issue tracker is used.
 Use of the issue tracker could be limited to recording the existence of issues, or it might be used as the venue for substantial technical discussion between contributors.